svgeesus/EuroMPE/pitch-dac.md

 Technically a 14bit DAC would be fine here.
 Or the lower grade of the 16bit.
 In practice it is easier to use known-working DAC and code for this one too.
 So:

-DAC plus output buffer [off-OP-A].
+DAC plus output buffer [unity off-OP-A].

 ## Offset external Input

 Non-inverting buffer for input.
-Does this need to be as precise? [off-OP-B]
+Does this need to be as precise? [unity off-OP-B] Check adequate common mode range

 ## Offset summing

-Inverting mixer to sum offset and external signals to send to pitch dac boards (3 × 10k). [off-OP-C]
+Inverting mixer to sum offset and external signals to send to pitch dac boards (3 × 10k). [inv off-OP-C]

-Inverting buffer for offset output (2 × 10k) [off-OP-D]
+Inverting buffer for offset output jack (2 × 10k) [inv off-OP-D]

 Needs 2 quad resistor packs for offset.
 The less expensive 0.025% ones likely fine here.